 Will I be asleep?
 Will I be unconscious?
 While using hypnosis you will be fully awake, you will be aware of everything around you and be fully capable of having conversations with others, and you can choose to move out of self-hypnosis at any time.

-I’m single, or prefer to attend alone, is that okay?
+I’m single, or prefer to labor without my partner, can that work?
 Yes, absolutely.
-Hypnobirthing is flexible, and we’ll work together to ensure you feel equipped to use techniques independently.
+This program is flexible, and you’ll be equipped to use techniques independently.

 Can Hypnobirthing help if I’m planning an epidural, induction, or cesarean birth?
 Yes, it can.
 Self-hypnosis is beneficial for all types of birth, regardless of whether or not you are choosing an unmedicated path, medicated pain relief, or having a cesarean birth.
-The techniques you will learn in classes will enable you to discover ways of relaxing and ensuring a calm environment, all leading towards a positive and empowering experience.
-Depending on your situation, you may prefer private classes over a group setting, so we recommend setting up a phone call to discuss your options.
+The techniques you will learn will enable you to discover ways of relaxing and ensuring a calm environment, all leading toward a positive and empowering experience.